Maxnor899/fss-clicks-collection/README.md

 ## What are we trying to observe?

-At this stage, two main observables are of interest:
+At this stage, one main observable is of interest:

 1. **Click intensity** (how strongly the clicks stand out from background noise)
-2. **Time to first click** (how long it takes for clicks to appear once the FSS cursor is moving)

-These observables may later be compared against system properties such as:
+This observable may later be compared against system properties such as:

 * number of stars
 * number of planets